brylevkirill/notes/Reinforcement Learning.md

 [interesting recent papers](https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#reinforcement-learning---model-based-methods)

-#### Depeweg, Hernandez-Lobato, Doshi-Velez, Udluft - ["Learning and Policy Search in Stochastic Dynamic Systems with Bayesian Neural Networks"](https://arxiv.org/abs/1605.07127)
+#### ["Learning and Policy Search in Stochastic Dynamic Systems with Bayesian Neural Networks"](https://arxiv.org/abs/1605.07127) Depeweg, Hernandez-Lobato, Doshi-Velez, Udluft
 >	"We present an algorithm for policy search in stochastic dynamical systems using model-based reinforcement learning.
 The system dynamics are described with Bayesian neural networks (BNNs) that include stochastic input variables.
 These input variables allow us to capture complex statistical patterns in the transition dynamics (e.g. multi-modality and heteroskedasticity), which are usually missed by alternative modeling approaches.
 After learning the dynamics, our BNNs are then fed into an algorithm that performs random roll-outs and uses stochastic optimization for policy learning.
 We train our BNNs by minimizing α-divergences with α = 0.5, which usually produces better results than other techniques such as variational Bayes.
 We illustrate the performance of our method by solving a challenging problem where model-based approaches usually fail and by obtaining promising results in real-world scenarios including the control of a gas turbine and an industrial benchmark."

 >	"Proposed approach enables automatic identification of arbitrary stochastic patterns such as multimodality and heteroskedasticity, without having to manually incorporate these into the model."